“To be to others what we would they would be to us… To walk in the way of honor… Striving to esteem the inner man above culture, wealth or pedigree.”

 We know that we are just getting started in this important work — it will take time to do well and this process will be gradual and ongoing.
 It will require honest, difficult conversations regarding parts of our history of which we are not proud.
 While we must address our past, we are committed to moving forward and continuing to make progress for the benefit of our members.

-If you are interested in helping with this work, please fill out this Google form.
+If you are interested in helping with this work, please reach out to info@phimu.org.